hideya/test-langchain-ts/README.md

 2. Configure the application:
 - Copy `llm-config-example.json` to `llm-config.json`
-- Update the API key and other settings in `llm-config.json`
+- Update the API keys and other settings in `llm-config.json`

 ## Usage